-If stockholders approve the proposed amendment to the 2007 Stock Incentive Plan, the aggregate number of shares of Common Stock available for grants under the 2007 Stock Incentive Plan will increase from 200,000 to 400,000.
-The amendment attached to this proxy statement as Appendix A also reflects an adjustment to the number of awards that may be made to individual participants each year required by the Company's two-for-one stock split.
-No other changes will be made to the 2007 Stock Incentive Plan as a result of the amendment and its approval.
-If our stockholders do not approve the amendment to the 2007 Stock Incentive Plan, the current plan prior to such proposed amendment will remain in effect, except as required to reflect the Company's two-for-one stock split.
-On March 21, 2008, an aggregate of 190,000 shares were covered by restricted stock awards under the 2007 Stock Incentive

-Plan; and to the extent that any of these awards should expire or be forfeited, shares covered by such awards may be re-granted under the 2007 Stock Incentive Plan.
+If stockholders approve the performance goals under the 2007 Stock Incentive Plan, as shown in the amendment to the 2007 Stock Incentive Plan attached as Appendix A, stockholders will have approved the performance goals that may be applied under the plan in compliance with Section 162(m).
+No other changes will be made to the 2007 Stock Incentive Plan as a result of the approval of the amendment and the performance goals.
+If the stockholders do not approve the amendment to the 2007 Stock Incentive Plan, the current plan prior to such amendment will remain in effect.
+On March 20, 2009, an aggregate of 379,000 shares were covered by outstanding restricted stock awards and to the extent that any of these awards should expire or be forfeited, shares covered by such awards may be re-granted under the 2007 Stock Incentive Plan.